-Reverse mortgage is a unique type of loan in the residential lending world.
-Unlike other conventional residential mortgage loans, requirements related to age of the borrower and the borrower’s equity position in the property play a major role in loan approval.
+A reverse mortgage is a unique type of loan in the residential lending world.
+Unlike other conventional residential mortgage loans, requirements related-to-age of the borrower and the borrower’s equity position in the property play a major role in loan approval.
 In order to be eligible for a reverse mortgage, the age of the borrower must at least be of 62 years old.

 During 2012, more than 78,000 reverse mortgages were originated by FHA lenders.
 These reverse mortgages, also known as Home Equity Conversion Mortgages (HECMs), are insured by the U.S. Department of Housing and Urban Development (HUD).
 Between 1990 and 2010, approximately 700,000 loans were issued by lenders to seniors.

 The loan proceeds from a reverse mortgage can be used for anything without any restrictions.
 With a reverse mortgage, a borrower is not required to make repayments towards the borrowed amount.
 This feature makes it an excellent choice for seniors who just want to take advantage of the equity they accumulated over the years without having to pay back at monthly intervals.